Buying a used motorcycle in 5 steps

 Assessing your find – Used Motorcycle Evaluation Guide for your cafe racer project

-Buying a used motorbike requires hands-on skills, tips and guidelines to help you complete the deal without much hassle.
-In this article, we shall delve in assessing your find.
+Buying a used motorbike requires hands-on skills, tips, and guidelines to help you complete the deal without much hassle.
+In this article, we shall delve into assessing your find.
 Digging deeper into what you need to check in that bike you have been admiring for long before sealing that deal.

 step1 – Dealer or Private Party?

 The first thing you need to consider in buying a used motorcycle is your budget.
-Of course by the fact that you are settling for a second hand motorcycle means that you are working on a constricted budget.
+Of course, the fact that you are settling for a second-hand motorcycle means that you are working on a constricted budget.
 Nevertheless, whether your budget is flexible or fixed, you need to decide where and how you will get the bike in the first place.

-Dealers are known to have a lot of knowledge and experience in the motorcycle purchases.
-It goes without saying that after many years of completing such deal as yours, they know where and how to get the right bike for you whenever you need it.
-However, they usually charge premiums that make purchasing second hand bikes from them an expensive venture.
+Dealers are known to have a lot of knowledge and experience in motorcycle purchases.
+It goes without saying that after many years of completing such a deal as yours, they know where and how to get the right bike for you whenever you need it.
+However, they usually charge premiums that make purchasing second-hand bikes from them an expensive venture.